-Other Information: Note: Formerly offered as LIT 437.
-Admission to Urban Teacher Program and Department approval required to register.
-Clinical field experience hours part of course requirements.
-Corequisite: EDU 450 Advanced Urban Teaching Practicum and Seminar
+Other Information: Community Engagement, Note: Admission to Urban Teacher Program or Department approval required to register.
+Clinical field experience hours are part of the course requirements.

 LAED 445, Teaching Writing and Communications in Urban Grades 5-12, 4 credits

 In this course, future teachers learn best practices for how to teach urban middle and high school students how to write and make oral presentations.
 Topics include: sentence and paragraph construction; genres of writing; how audience, purpose and situation guide writing and speeches; assessment and revision; engaging middle and high school writers; assisting English Language Learners; and technological tools for written and speech communications.
 Teacher candidates learn how to respond constructively to the writing and oral presentations of urban 5-12 learners.